Baron-von-Riedesel/WL32/WL/Readme.txt

  The original files were assembled with TASM 2.0 or 2.5 in MASM emulation.
 Now the source is assembled with either JWasm or Masm v6.
- To link the binary, either WL32, (J)Wlink or MS link may be used.
+ To link the binary, either WL32, (J)Wlink, MS link or WL itself may be used.

  Finally, a naming note.
 WarpLink was originally called Machlink when it was in development before initial release.
 That's why you